 G2004 is following these developments with major concerns.
 First and foremost we advocate that temporary staff assumes exclusively temporary tasks and earns a salary comparable to that of the permanent staff they replace.
 The current practice supports a continuous ‘temporalization’ of jobs, induced and justified primarily by budgetary limitations and not by the tasks at hand.
 This abuse has already and will continue to severely threaten the cohesion of staff within the Institutions, risking a further deepening of the ‘divide’ between more and less ‘privileged’ categories of staff.

 An HR policy following this path will ultimately jeopardize the functioning of the organization and destroy its credibility as an exemplary public administration living up to the principle that “the same work at the same place should be remunerated in the same manner”.

-Next meeting with DG HR was held on Sep.
-22nd, G2004 will was there to represent all of you.
+The next meeting with DG HR was held on 22 September and G2004 was there to represent all of you.

 Jean-Claude Junker, ‘A new start for Europe – Political Guidelines for the next European Commission‘, 15 July 2014